donwatkins/PyStudents4Good/Lesson1.md

 ### [Code with Mu Tutorial](https://codewith.mu/en/tutorials/1.0/start)

 ____
+### We can enter code in the REPL (Read, Evaluate, Print, Loop).
+The REPL is pictured below.

 ### At the REPL (Read, Evaluate, Print, Loop) enter the following expressions
 * 2 + 3